All the Way from Memphis (radio show)

-All the Way from Memphis was a radio programme that aired from December 2004 to June 2006.
+All the Way from Memphis is a radio programme that aired from December 2004 to June 2006.
 There were 12 half-hour episodes and it was broadcast on BBC Radio 4.
 It was compiled, written and presented by James Walton, with team captains Tracey MacLeod, and Andrew Collins.
 Readings are by Beth Chalmers.

 It was a pop music based quiz, with a similar format to Walton's The Write Stuff.

 Since 2007, it was being repeated a number of times on BBC Radio 7 (now BBC Radio 4 Extra).

 The following is a list of episodes, guest panellists and the broadcast details:

 Key

 – Game won by Tracey's team.

 – Game won by Andrew's team.